pop-cosmos: Star formation over 12 Gyr from generative modelling of a deep infrared-selected galaxy catalogue: Data-Driven Model for the Galaxy Population

 During the training of the \pc\ model, the distributions of noisy model colours and magnitudes (in the asinh system introduced by \citealp{lupton99}) generated from the full forward process are compared to the COSMOS2020 colours and magnitudes, with the similarity between the two being assessed using a series of summary statistics \citep[defined in][]{thorp25b}.
 The diffusion model defining the population distribution over SPS parameters is adjusted (via stochastic gradient descent with \texttt{Adam}; \citealp{kingma14}) until the difference between model and data is minimized.
 The training of the diffusion model is carried out simultaneously with the fitting of a set of calibration parameters (introduced by \citealp{leistedt23}), allowing for band-by-band zero-point offsets, and line-by-line corrections to the strength and variance of nebular emission.
-The model is trained using photometry alone, and is validated in colour and magnitude space \citep[see][]{thorp25a}, and by comparing its astrophysical predictions to literature estimates of well-known scaling relations.
+The emission line corrections are applied on top of the standard \texttt{CLOUDY}-based nebular model grid from \citet{byler17} included in \texttt{FSPS}; the corrections tend to be small, and have remained fairly consistent between \citet{leistedt23}, \citet{alsing24}, and \citet{thorp25b}.
+The model (including the optimization of zero-point and emission line corrections) is trained using photometry alone, and is validated in colour and magnitude space \citep[see][]{thorp25a}, and by comparing its astrophysical predictions to literature estimates of well-known scaling relations.